lrug/lrug.org/source/posting-jobs/index.html.md

   name: James Adam
 ---

 So, you're wondering if someone in the illustrious LRUG community might be able to do some work for you?
-Here are some tips to bear in mind when posting to [the mailing list](http://lists.lrug.org/listinfo.cgi/chat-lrug.org); following these will hopefully maximise your chance of getting useful replies, and minimise the chance of affecting the signal-to-noise ratio of the list as a whole.
+Here are some tips to bear in mind when posting to [the mailing list][mailing-list]; following these will hopefully maximise your chance of getting useful replies, and minimise the chance of affecting the signal-to-noise ratio of the list as a whole.

+## Sign up to the mailing list

+You'll need to be signed up to the mailing list in order to post (this helps us protect the group from spam).
+You can do so on the [mailing list page][mailing-list] -- look for the section "Subscribing to Chat".

 ## Put `[JOBS]` in the subject